1coderookie/AnycubicTrigorillaInsights/README.md

 # Anycubic Trigorilla Boards
-Here you'll find an overview about some Trigorilla mainboards that Anycubic used in their 3D FDM printers (generation Kobra and younger).
+Here you'll find an overview about Trigorilla mainboards that Anycubic used in their 3D FDM printers (generation Kobra and younger).

 ---